Fisher Enterprises LLC, 322 Central Park West, Penthouse, New York, New York 10019 David Franklin, Managing Partner 800-275-3968 ext 222

 What if the borrower has no collateral?
 Without collateral to secure a loan one alternative would be to use the historical profitability of the company to provide an unsecured cash flow loan.
 Cash flow loans typically start at around $1,000,000 up to $10,000,000.Generally the borrowing company must be in business for a minimum of three years with good revenue and net income numbers confirmed by audited or reviewed financial statements.Another possibility might be a company seeking financing to acquire equipment or real estate where we could provide an SBA guaranteed loan of up to 90% of the purchase price, subject to the credit worthiness of the company and/or the principal of the company.

-There is one exception with one specific lender that we represent that will lend against the "higher" of purchase price or appraised value and IF a borrower is able to buy a property for $1,000,000 that appraises at $2,000,000 ( which is generally not the case unless the buyer has an option to buy this particular property) then potentially they could get 100% financing.
+There is one exception with one specific lender that we represent that will lend against the "higher" of purchase price or appraised value and IF a borrower is able to buy a property for $1,000,000 that appraises at $2,000,000 ( which is generally not the case unless the buyer has an option to buy this particular property) then potentially they could also get 100% financing.
 What about SBA loans?
-The Small Business Administration will guarantee small loans principally for acquisitions or renovation or improvement of an existing business on transactions up to approximately $5,000,000(will vary depending on industry and employee size).This type of financing is provided through several of our lenders and is suitable for deals where the buyer has good to excellent credit and the company to be acquired has good historical cash flows to show ability to cover debt service on the new loan.Again the buyer will need cash equity to complete the transaction typically in the 20 to 30% range.
+The Small Business Administration will guarantee small loans principally for acquisitions or renovation or improvement of an existing business on transactions up to approximately $5,000,000(will vary depending on industry and employee size).This type of financing is provided through several of our lenders and is suitable for deals where the buyer has good to excellent credit and the company to be acquired has good historical cash flows to show ability to cover debt service on the new loan.Again the buyer will need cash equity to complete the transaction typically in the 10 to 20% range.
 Are there any industries that we like more than others?
 We are not, nor are our lenders looking for specific industries.We can provide financing (subject to collateral and cash flow considerations) to any industry.Because banks are regulated they will generally not lend to a topless bar for example, however we have private lenders who will.
 If a company can get bank financing but needs money very quickly can we help?
 Yes.We have lenders who can close loans in as little a 7 days under certain circumstances.
 What about bridge loans?
 Bridge loans must be secured by collateral.Bridge loans to be taken out by a pending equity or debt transaction do not work simply because the pending transaction may not ultimately happen in which case the bridge lender loses.
 What constitutes collateral that can be used for a secured loan?
-Generally there are four main types: 1] accounts receivable due from commercial accounts, 2] equipment, 3] inventory and 4] real estate.In some cases intangible assets like proprietary technology, trademarks, patents, trade names etc. can be used but typically only if the borrower can get a ‘put’ which is a letter of guarantee that some outside entity will buy this ‘collateral’ in the event of a loan default.
+Generally there are four main types: 1] accounts receivable due from commercial accounts, 2] equipment, 3] inventory and 4] real estate.In some cases intangible assets like proprietary technology, trademarks, patents, trade names etc. can be used but typically only if the lender can get comfortable that the asset can be sold by them in the event of a loan default.
 Who are these lenders we represent?

-There are several hundred funding sources that we represent including standard asset based lending companies like GE Capital, smaller national as well as regional asset based lenders, specialty lenders in real estate, equipment, accounts receivable and inventory, hard money bridge lenders, cash flow (also known as mezzanine or sub debt lenders) lenders, equity sources of various kinds, groups that provide combinations of debt and equity, some regional banks that are aggressive with certain industries, construction lenders for both domestic and international projects, healthcare lenders, aircraft and ship lenders, providers of import export financing as well as letter of credit financing, purchase order finance companies, golf course lenders and groups who will discount notes or business mortgages.Often we will need to combine two or more lenders on a project to provide the necessary funding.The underlying similarity of all of these sources is that they will fund transactions that traditional lenders such as banks will not fund.
+There are several hundred funding sources that we represent including large asset based lending companies like CIT and Textron as well as many smaller national as well as regional asset based lenders, specialty lenders in real estate, equipment, accounts receivable and inventory, hard money bridge lenders, cash flow (also known as mezzanine or sub debt lenders) lenders, equity sources of various kinds, groups that provide combinations of debt and equity, some regional banks that are aggressive with certain industries, construction lenders for both domestic and international projects, healthcare lenders, aircraft and ship lenders, providers of import export financing as well as letter of credit financing, purchase order finance companies, golf course lenders and groups who will discount notes or business mortgages.Often we will need to combine two or more lenders on a project to provide the necessary funding.The underlying similarity of all of these sources is that they will fund transactions that traditional lenders such as banks will not fund.

 Retainers versus Lenders Due Diligence Deposits and Commitment Fees